-‘The Walking Dead’ and ‘Criminal Minds’: Should A Show Change To Boost Ratings?
+‘The Walking Dead’ And ‘Criminal Minds’: Should A Show Change To Boost Ratings?
 [Opinion]

 AMC’s The Walking Dead is the most watched show on television, even though it airs on a pay cable channel.
 There is nothing else that compares to TWD’s ratings in the rest of AMC’s lineup.

-Criminal Minds is produced by ABC, who handles their international market, while Criminal Minds actually airs on CBS in the U.S. ABC and CBS handle a lot of shows but few of those were rated higher than Criminal Minds prior to this season.
+Criminal Minds is produced by ABC, who handles their international market, while Criminal Minds actually airs on CBS in the U.S. ABC and CBS handle a lot of shows, but few of those were rated higher than Criminal Minds prior to this season.

 The Walking Dead and Criminal Minds fans have made their points of dissatisfaction known in both cases.
 There was a significant difference in how these requests were received by their various networks.

-The Walking Dead and their network AMC got immediate feedback from viewers, who wanted more zombie action and less human on human oppression and violence.
-Though their season 7A was already complete before the season premiere aired, 7B was exactly what the fans wanted.
+The Walking Dead and its network, AMC, got immediate feedback from viewers who wanted more zombie action and less human-on-human oppression and violence.
+Although Season 7A was already complete before the season premiere aired, Season 7B was exactly what the fans wanted.

-Criminal Minds, CBS and ABC also knew what fans wanted.
+Criminal Minds producers, CBS, and ABC also knew what fans wanted.
 Many Criminal Minds fans have been protesting the termination of Thomas Gibson on Twitter as #NoHotchNoWatch.
-Further, fans also mention missing Shemar Moore who quit in season 11 to make a movie.
-Well, the movie is finished, but Moore is not returning and neither is Thomas Gibson.
+Furthermore, fans also mentioned missing Shemar Moore, who quit during Season 11 to make a movie.
+Well, the movie is finished, but Moore is not returning, and neither is Thomas Gibson.

-Whether AMC changed The Walking Dead script to suit fans is unknown, but does it really matter?
-The fans got what they wanted and the ratings are increasing again with each passing week.
+Whether AMC changed the Walking Dead script to suit fans is unknown, but does it really matter?
+The fans got what they wanted, and the ratings are increasing again with each passing week.
 Market Watch even reports AMC stock is up 14 percent now.

-CBS and ABC refuse to rehire Thomas Gibson, and it is unclear whether Shemar Moore would be willing to return, or if he has been asked.
-Instead, ABC has cast four new roles on the show and allowed a former star, Paget Brewster to return.
+CBS and ABC refuse to rehire Thomas Gibson, and it is unclear whether Shemar Moore would be willing to return — or if he has been asked.
+Instead, ABC has cast four new roles on the show and allowed a former star, Paget Brewster, to return.
 Paget has been on and off with Criminal Minds a few times, and it hasn’t always been her choice.
 Fans successfully petitioned to bring Paget Brewster and A.J.
 Cook back once as well after a senseless casting change.

-Paget Brewster of Criminal Minds is quoted in Cinema Blend expressing her feelings about the experience of being fired and rehired by CBS.
+Paget Brewster of Criminal Minds is quoted by Cinema Blend expressing her feelings about the experience of being fired and rehired by CBS.
 The situation was not unlike Thomas Gibson’s plight.

 “I hated CBS.
 [What they did] was just scummy.”

 The Walking Dead handled the situation very differently than Criminal Minds.
 The Walking Dead never ignored fans who were disgruntled.
-They made The Walking Dead better.
-CBS refused to act.
-When asked if Thomas Gibson would ever return to Criminal Minds, though, Criminal Minds showrunner Erica Messer teased with TV Guide that if Thomas Gibson would ever come back it would be at least a decade.
+They made The Walking Dead better, while CBS refused to act.
+When asked if Thomas Gibson would ever return to Criminal Minds, though, showrunner Erica Messer teased TV Guide that if Thomas Gibson would ever come back, it would be at least a decade.

 “It’s hard to do those kinds of things.
 I think you saw that with Mandy [Patinkin] and we were never able to see him again.
 If the show goes on 10 more years, who the heck knows?
 But there’s nothing I can think about right now because it’s not in the immediate future.”

-The Walking Dead’s plot changes were necessary according to their writers.
-The actors were frank about their dislike for the plot line as well, though they did see the necessity for this bleak period in the show’s history.
-The miserable oppression by the villainous Negan was required in order to explain their war with him in season 8 as this Inquisitr article explains.
+The Walking Dead’s plot changes were necessary, according to their writers.
+The actors were frank about their dislike for the storyline as well, though they did see the necessity for this bleak period in the show’s history.
+The miserable oppression by the villainous Negan was required in order to explain their war with him in Season 8, as the Inquisitr previously explained.

-Criminal Minds casting changes were the decision of CBS and ABC, especially in the case of Thomas Gibson who was dismissed after an altercation with co-executive producer, Virgil Williams.
-Virgil claims Thomas Gibson kicked him on the shin, while Gibson claims he was merely trying to get out of Williams’ way as Virgil stormed past him.
+Criminal Minds’ casting changes were the decision of CBS and ABC, especially in the case of Thomas Gibson, who was dismissed after an altercation with co-executive producer Virgil Williams.
+Virgil claims Thomas Gibson kicked him in the shin, while Gibson claims he was merely trying to get out of Williams’ way as Virgil stormed past him.

 So what is the difference between The Walking Dead’s situation and the situation of Criminal Minds?
-First off the plot dictated the circumstances for The Walking Dead’s changes.
-Casting changes to Criminal Minds were made because of network decisions and created circumstances that required awkward rewrites of previously planned episodes, as well as the absence of beloved characters.
+First off, the plot dictated the circumstances for The Walking Dead’s changes.
+Casting changes to Criminal Minds were made because of network decisions and created circumstances that required awkward rewrites of previously planned episodes as well as the absence of beloved characters.

-The Walking Dead started small, but the audience has grown exponentially for all six of its previous years, only losing momentum in season 7A.
-Plus AMC is highly dependent on its success.
+The Walking Dead started small, but the audience has grown exponentially for all six of its previous years, only losing momentum in Season 7A.
+Plus, AMC is highly dependent on its success.
 The Walking Dead is the best thing that has ever happened in the network’s comparatively short history.

-Criminal Minds most highly rated episode was season 1 episode 1.
+Criminal Minds most highly rated episode was Season 1 Episode 1.
 It was huge, and ratings for the subsequent 11 seasons have been a bit lower than that first episode, but stable.
 ABC and CBS both have very long histories of good and bad shows coming and going.

-The cast and crew of The Walking Dead and Criminal Minds were powerless to change the circumstances that were making their jobs unpleasant, and risking their job security and livelihood.
+The cast and crew of The Walking Dead and Criminal Minds were powerless to change the circumstances that were making their jobs unpleasant and risking their job security and livelihood.
 There was nothing they could do, except continue to do their jobs.

-The Walking Dead cast could not change the plot or their roles within that plot during the infamously horrible season 7A.
-They were absolutely a captive audience, as cast members were separated, and their characters were beaten and oppressed in a disturbingly depressing story.
+The Walking Dead cast could not change the plot or their roles within that storyline during the infamously horrible Season 7A.
+They were absolutely a captive audience, as cast members were separated and their characters were beaten and oppressed in a disturbingly depressing story.

 The Criminal Minds cast got the news that Thomas Gibson was fired, and writers and cast were then forced to create a plot to explain his permanent absence.
 It was certainly not up to them to either fire or keep Thomas Gibson.
 It was a network decision.

-The Walking Dead fans and the Criminal Minds fans though felt hurt by the changes to their favorite shows.
+However, The Walking Dead’s fans and the Criminal Minds’ fans felt hurt by the changes to their favorite shows.
 They tried to express their dissatisfaction so that the writers and networks could fix the problems.

-The Walking Dead and Criminal Minds fans feel a lot like a motorist seeing another car with a wobbling wheel.
+The Walking Dead and Criminal Minds’ fans feel a lot like a motorist seeing another car with a wobbling wheel.
 It’s only decent to try to warn the other driver he’s about to wreck because of missing lug nuts.
-Yet all too often the other driver doesn’t seem to get the message and feels offended.
+Yet, all too often, the other driver doesn’t seem to get the message and feels offended.

-#NoHotchNoWatch did not cause Criminal Minds ratings to drop.
+The hashtag #NoHotchNoWatch did not cause Criminal Minds ratings to drop.
 Casting changes brought that about.
 It is highly unlikely that a simple Twitter boycott is responsible for the loss of nearly 1.4 million viewers.
-It is far more likely that #NoHotchNoWatch is just expressing what the rest of those 1.4 million viewers feel, as they quietly go away.
+It is far more likely that #NoHotchNoWatch is just expressing what the rest of those 1.4 million viewers feel as they quietly go away.

 The Walking Dead didn’t even have a boycott.
 People just stopped watching, but they did complain on Twitter.
-They complained in the comments section of various articles and overall, they let writers showrunners and networks know why they were unhappy with The Walking Dead season 7.
+They complained in the comments section of various articles, and overall, they let writers showrunners and networks know why they were unhappy with The Walking Dead Season 7.

-#NoHotchNoWatch is not a shot fired across the bow of Criminal Minds.
-It is a shout out that they are at risk of wrecking a show everyone loves, over something so completely not worth the hundreds of millions in lost revenue.
+The hashtag #NoHotchNoWatch is not a shot fired across the bow of Criminal Minds.
+It is a shout-out that they are at risk of wrecking a show everyone loves, over something so completely not worth the hundreds of millions in lost revenue.
 Most people would take a really hard kick in the shin for that kind of money.

-#IfDarylDiesWeRiot similarly is fair warning.
+In fact, #IfDarylDiesWeRiot similarly is fair warning.
 While The Walking Dead has a “nobody is safe” policy, fans won’t lose Daryl from The Walking Dead without a fight.
 Criminal Minds won’t tolerate losing Thomas Gibson without a fight either.

 Criminal Minds fans also stood up for Paget Brewster and A.J.
 Cook years ago, when they were dismissed for no logical reason at all.
 The two beautiful actresses were returned the following season, thanks to protests.
 Why won’t the networks listen this time?